 Poplar wood is tough and resistant to wear, and takes a lot of punishment before splitting.
 Such attributes make it useful for applications such as truck and trailer decking.

 |Kawa variety*Physical properties vary for different clones.
 See FRI bulletin No. 124, 17.
 The poplars.

 |Hardness *The hardness rating of a timber species is measured by the Janka Test.
 This is a standard test which measures the penetration into the timber of a common load and projectile.
 The results relate to a hardness capacity of the material and are expressed in kN.
 Typical 35 year old radiata pine has hardness of 4.2 kN. (dry)

 Tension wood can cause unseasoned timber to warp and care must be taken in seasoning.

 The machining, bonding, and finishing properties of poplars are quite good, making the wood well suited for a variety of uses, from furniture to veneer manufacture.
 Sharp knives are essential to avoid chipping when planing.
 The fibrous surface requires considerable sanding to ensure a high quality finish.

 Poplar takes application of surface coatings well and takes an even stain.

 Normally available in the marketplace

-Poplar timber is not ground durable.
-CCA preservative treatment gives variable penetration.
+Poplar timber is not durable.
+CCA preservative treatment may give variable penetration.